-Hack #2: Question yourself
+Hack #2: Question yourself.

 - Do I love my kids more than I dislike my ex?
 “It’s your responsibility to be a role model for your children.
 Keep that in mind for every decision you make,” says Rosalind.

-Would I still be making the same parenting decision if we were still married?
+- Would I be making the same parenting decision if we were still married?
 “If you’re changing your behavior to get back at or hurt your co-parent, your children pay the price,” Rosalind reminds.

-Learn more about Rosalind Sedacca and browse her e-books, podcast and other resources at www.childcentereddivorce.com.
+Learn more about Rosalind Sedacca and browse her e-books, podcast, and other resources at www.childcentereddivorce.com.

-Hack #3: Commit to your kids with the help of a pro
+Hack #3: Commit to your kids with the help of a pro.

-“I was divorced 5 years ago and the divorce was less then pretty.
-Now my ex and I co-parent together better than we did when we were married.
+“My ex and I co-parent better than we did when we were married.
 Those six months were the best investment I ever made.
-We now support each other and provide a united front to our son which has helped him stay a happy kid.
-A good co-parenting counselor can make all the difference in the world,” said Jennifer.
+We now support each other and provide a united front to our son, which has helped him stay a happy kid.
+A good co-parenting counselor can make all the difference in the world.”—Jennifer

-Hack #4: Compartmentalize your communication
+Hack #4: Compartmentalize your communication.

 Learn more about Dr. Barbara Winter and her work at www.drbarbarawinter.com.

-Hack #5: Stay “app-y” with the help of tech tools
+Hack #5: Stay “app-y” with the help of tech tools.